Dentures: Copy dentures

-Can be made for either partial, but mainly complete denture patients.
+Copy dentures can be made for either partial, but mainly complete denture patients.
 These dentures require fewer visits to make and usually are made for older patients, patients who would have difficulty adjusting to new dentures, would like a spare pair of dentures or like the aesthetics of their dentures already.
 This requires taking an impression of the patient's current denture and remaking it.

 Materials

 Dentures are mainly made from acrylic due to the ease of material manipulation and likeness to intra-oral tissues, i.e. gums.
-Most dentures made are fabricated from heat-cured acrylic polymethyl methacrylate and rubber-reinforced polymethyl methacrylate.
+Most dentures are composed of heat-cured acrylic polymethyl methacrylate and rubber-reinforced polymethyl methacrylate.
 Coloring agents and synthetic fibers are added to obtain the tissue-like shade, and to mimic the small capillaries of the oral mucosa, respectively.
 However, dentures made from acrylic can be fragile and fracture easily if the patient has trouble adapting neuromuscular control.
 This can be overcome by reinforcing the denture base with cobalt chromium (Co-Cr).
 They are often thinner (therefore more comfortable) and stronger (to prevent repeating fractures).